wdvorkin/LDR_for_gas_network_control/README.md

 For the formulation of the stochastic OPF and network topology optimization problems, please refer to [Appendix.pdf](https://github.com/wdvorkin/LDR_for_gas_network_control/blob/main/Appendix.pdf).

 The code is implemented in [Julia](https://julialang.org) (v1.6).
-To run the code, you will need the license for the [Mosek](https://www.mosek.com) solver, which is free for academic use
+To run the code, you will need the license for the [Mosek](https://www.mosek.com) solver, which is free for academic use.

 To see the code in action, open a terminal and clone this repository by running
 ```